hapedo/ESPLouverControl/README.md

 Shelly 2PM or Athom KM01.
 It was created because I was not satisfied with Tasmota configuration specific to louvers (not the same as blinds and curtains).
 Louvers require specific control of lamellas.

+## Why should I use it rather than Tasmota
+ - Lightweight and responsive
+ - User friendly - easy to setup
+ - Power measurement can be used as end switches and stop long movements
+ - MQTT remote control
+ - It just works!

 ## Howto & configuration
 [Release notes](doc/release_notes.md)